dikidjatar/acode-plugin-generate_code/readme.md

 To update your token, search for `"Generate Code Update Token"`.

+**Install the Plugin**
+   Download and install the plugin from settings/plugin.

+**Configure Settings**
+   - Go to the plugin settings.
+   - Add your OpenAI and/or Gemini API keys.
+   - Choose your preferred provider.

 ## How To Get API Token
-To obtain a token, visit [https://platform.openai.com/api-keys](https://platform.openai.com/api-keys), simply click the "create new secret key" button to generate the token.
+To obtain a token, visit [https://platform.openai.com/api-keys](https://platform.openai.com/api-keys) or [https://aistudio.google.com/apikey](https://aistudio.google.com/apikey).
+Simply click the "create new secret key or create api key" button to generate the token.
 If you don't have an account yet, please create one first.

 # Video
 <center>